← Back to 史記

 鹿

-He passed through Wei.
-Duke Wen of Wei was not courteous.
-He left and passed through Wu Lu.
-He was hungry and begged food from a rustic.
-The rustic filled an earth vessel and presented it.
+He passed through Wei, but Duke Wen of Wei treated him discourteously.
+After leaving, he passed through Wulu.
+Hungry, he begged food from a rustic, who filled an earthen vessel with soil and presented it to him.
 Chong Er was angered.
 Zhao Cui said: 'Earth means to have land.
 The lord should bow and receive it.'

 52

-He arrived at the state of Qi.
-Duke Huan of Qi was very courteous and married his clan daughter to him.
-He had twenty chariots of horses.
+He arrived in the state of Qi.
+Duke Huan of Qi was very courteous and married a daughter of his clan to him.
+He gave him twenty teams of horses.
 Chong Er was at ease.
 Chong Er had been in the state of Qi for two years when Duke Huan died.
 Shu Dao and others made internal chaos.
 During Duke Xiao of Qi's establishment, feudal lords' troops arrived several times.
-He stayed in Qi for a total of five years.
-Chong Er loved the Qi woman and had no intention to leave.
-Zhao Cui and Jiu Fan then plotted going under the mulberry tree.
-The Qi woman's attendant on the mulberry tree heard it and told her master.
-Her master then killed the attendant and urged Chong Er to hurry and go.
+He stayed in Qi for five years in all.
+Chong Er loved the woman of Qi and had no thought of leaving.
+Zhao Cui and Jiu Fan then plotted their departure beneath the mulberry tree.
+An attendant of the Qi woman heard this from among the mulberry trees and told her mistress.
+Her mistress then killed the attendant and urged Chong Er to leave quickly.
 Chong Er said: 'Human life is peaceful and joyful.
 Who knows other things!
 I must die here and cannot leave.'
-The Qi woman said: 'You are one state's prince, poor and came here.
-Several scholars take you as their fate.
-If you do not quickly return to your state and repay the toiling ministers, but cherish a woman's virtue, I secretly am ashamed for you.
-Moreover, if you do not seek, when will you obtain merit?'
-She then plotted with Zhao Cui and others, intoxicated Chong Er, and loaded him to go.
+The Qi woman said: 'You are a prince of a state, yet you have come here in poverty.
+A number of scholars have entrusted their fate to you.
+If you do not quickly return to your state and repay your hard-working ministers, but instead cling to a woman's kindness, I am privately ashamed on your behalf.
+If you do not seek it now, when will you win merit?'
+She then plotted with Zhao Cui and the others, got Chong Er drunk, and carried him off.
 They went far and he awoke.
 Chong Er was greatly angered and drew the spear, desiring to kill Jiu Fan.
 Jiu Fan said: 'If killing the minister completes you, that is Yan's wish.'
 Chong Er said: 'If the matter does not succeed, I will eat my maternal uncle's flesh.'
 Jiu Fan said: 'If the matter does not succeed, Fan's flesh is rank and rancid.
 What is there sufficient to eat!'
 He then stopped and went.

 53

 He passed through the state of Cao.
 Duke Gong of Cao was not courteous and desired to view Chong Er's conjoined ribs.
-The Cao grand officer Xi Fu Ji said: 'The Jin prince is worthy, and moreover of the same surname.
-He came poor and passed through me.
-How can we not be courteous!'
+The Cao grand officer Xi Fu Ji said: 'The Jin prince is worthy and shares our surname.
+He came to us in poverty and passed through our state.
+How can we fail to be courteous!'
 Duke Gong did not follow his plan.
-Fu Ji then privately sent Chong Er food and placed jade underneath it.
-Chong Er received his food and returned his jade.
+Fu Ji then privately sent Chong Er food, placing a jade disk underneath it.
+Chong’er accepted the food and returned the jade.

 54

 He left and passed through Song.
-Duke Xiang of the state of Song had newly been distressed by troops from Chu and wounded at Hong.
-He heard Chong Er was worthy and then treated Chong Er with state rituals.
-The Song Si Ma Gong Sun Gu was good with Jiu Fan and said: 'Song is a small state newly distressed.
+Duke Xiang of Song had just been hard-pressed by Chu troops and wounded at Hong, and when he heard that Chong Er was worthy, he treated him with state rituals.
+The Song Sima Gongsun Gu was good with Jiu Fan and said: 'Song is a small state newly distressed.
 It is not sufficient to seek entry.
 Change to a great state.'
 They then left.

 55

-He passed through Zheng.
-Duke Wen of Zheng was not courteous.
-Zheng Shu Zhan admonished his lord, saying: 'The Jin prince is worthy, and his followers are all state chancellors.
-Moreover, they are also of the same surname.
+He passed through Zheng, but Duke Wen of Zheng treated him discourteously.
+Zheng Shu Zhan admonished his lord, saying: 'The Jin prince is worthy, and his followers are all men fit to serve as state chancellors.
+They also share our surname.
 The state of Zheng descends from King Li, and the state of Jin descends from King Wu.'
 The Zheng lord said: 'Fled princes of feudal lords passing through here are many.
 How can we exhaust courtesy!'
-Shu Zhan said: 'If the lord is not courteous, it is not as good to kill him.
-Moreover, later he will become a state calamity.'
+Shu Zhan said: 'If you will not treat him with courtesy, better to kill him; otherwise he will later become a danger to the state.'
 The Zheng lord did not listen.

 56

-Chong Er went to Chu.
-King Cheng of Chu treated him with the ritual suitable for feudal lords.
-Chong Er declined and dared not accept.
+Chong’er went to Chu.
+King Cheng of Chu treated him with the ritual due to a feudal lord, but Chong’er declined and did not dare accept it.
 Zhao Cui said: 'You have fled outside for more than ten years.
 The small states slight you, how much more the great states?
 Now Chu is a great state and surely meets you.
 You should not decline.
 This is heaven opening for you.'
 He then saw him with guest rituals.
 King Cheng treated Chong Er very well.
 Chong Er was very humble.
 King Cheng said: 'If you return to the state, what will you use to repay me?'
 Chong Er said: 'Feathers, fur, teeth, horns, jade, and silks are what the lord king has in abundance.
 I do not know what to use to repay.'
 The king said: 'Although this is so, what will you use to repay this unworthy one?'
-Chong Er said: 'If I cannot avoid it, and meet the lord king with war chariots on the plain and broad marsh, I ask to avoid the king for three she.'
+Chong Er said: 'If I cannot avoid it and meet the lord king in war chariots on the plains and marshes, I ask to withdraw three camp spaces.'
 The Chu general Zi Yu was angered and said: 'The king treats the Jin prince extremely well.
 Now Chong Er's words are not filial.
 Please kill him.'
 King Cheng said: 'The Jin prince is worthy and has been distressed outside for a long time.
 His followers are all state vessels.
 This is what heaven has placed.
 How can we kill him?
-Moreover, what words can change it!'
+What words could change this!'
 He lived in Chu for several months, and the Jin crown prince Yu fled Qin.
 Qin resented it; They heard Chong Er was in Chu and then summoned him.
 King Cheng said: 'Chu is far.
-You must pass through several states to reach Jin.
+You must pass through multiple states to reach Jin.
 Qin and Jin share a border.
 The Qin lord is worthy.
 You should diligently go!'
 He sent Chong Er with great generosity.

 57

-Chong Er arrived at the state of Qin.
-Duke Mu married five clan daughters to Chong Er.
-Zi Yu's former wife also went with them.
+Chong Er arrived in Qin.
+Duke Mu gave him five women of the royal clan as wives, and Zi Yu's former wife also went with them.
 Chong Er did not desire to receive them.
-Si Kong Ji Zi said: 'The state is about to be attacked.
+Sikong jizi said: 'The state is about to be attacked.
 How much more the former wife!
-Moreover, receive them to tie the Qin kinship and seek entry.
-You are then constrained by small ritual and forget great shame!'
+Receive them to bind Qin to us by marriage and seek your return.
+Are you going to cling to minor ritual and forget a great humiliation!'
 He then received them.
 Duke Mu was greatly happy and drank with Chong Er.
 Zhao Cui sang the 'Shu Miao' poem.
 Duke Mu said: 'I know you desire to urgently return to your state.'
 Zhao Cui and Chong Er descended and twice bowed, saying: 'The orphan minister looks up to the lord, like a hundred grains hope for seasonal rain.'
 At this time it was the autumn of Duke Hui of Jin's fourteenth year.
 Duke Hui died in the ninth month.
 Zi Yu was established.
-In the eleventh month, they buried Duke Hui.
+In the eleventh month, Duke Hui was buried.
 In the twelfth month, the Jin state's grand officers Luan, Xi and others heard Chong Er was in Qin.
 They all secretly came to urge Chong Er, Zhao Cui and others to return to the state, acting as very many inner supporters.
-Thereupon Duke Mu of Qin then sent troops with Chong Er to return to Jin.
-Jin heard Qin troops were coming and also sent troops to resist them.
-However, they all secretly knew that Prince Chong Er was entering.
-Only Duke Hui's former noble ministers of the Lu and Xi kind did not desire to establish Chong Er.
-Chong Er fled for a total of nineteen years and obtained entry.
-At that time he was sixty-two years old.
-Many Jin people attached themselves to him.
+Duke Mu of Qin then sent troops with Chong Er to return to Jin.
+Jin heard that Qin troops were coming and likewise sent troops to resist them.
+Privately, however, they all knew that Prince Chong’er was entering Jin.
+Only Duke Hui’s former noble ministers, including the Lu and Xi clans, did not wish to establish Chong’er.
+Chong’er had spent nineteen years in exile before gaining entry.
+At that time he was sixty-two years old, and many people of Jin attached themselves to him.

 58